netheril96/StaticJSON/README.md

 }
 ```

-Each of the full or partial specialization of these templates will add new capability to the library.
+Each of the full or partial specialization of these templates will add new type support to the library.

-Writing the handler is somewhat difficult, so there is some base classes provided, based on *Curiously Recurring Template Pattern* .
-The base class for array type is `VectorBaseSAXEventHandler`, nullable type `NullableBaseSAXEventHandler`, map type `MapBaseSAXEventHandler`.
+Writing the handler is somewhat difficult, because there are a multitude of errors that can result from a mismatched JSON.
+So there is some base classes provided, based on *Curiously Recurring Template Pattern*.
+For primitive types, such as a simple variant of `int` and `bool`, or string types (`QString`, `CString`, `icu::UnicodeString`, `YetAnotherStringThatIsSoMuchBetterThanTheRest`), derive from `BaseSAXEventHandler`.
+There are also base classes for array type `VectorBaseSAXEventHandler`, nullable type `NullableBaseSAXEventHandler`, map type `MapBaseSAXEventHandler`.
+If you implement your own string, you probably want to add map type support as well, because the default implementation is specialized on `std::string`.

 Writing the serializer is very easy, and one can easily figure it out by looking at the source code.